harrold-mussa/harrold-mussa/README.md

 ## 👨‍💻 Professional Summary

-As a highly analytical now **Data Engineer and AI/ML Strategist** with **7+ years** of professional experience, I specialize in transforming complex data into clear, actionable business strategies.
-My technical expertise spans advanced data visualization, and full-cycle data analysis, enabling me to optimize business performance and drive profitability.
+As a now **Data Engineer** with **7+ years** of professional working experience, I specialize in transforming complex data into clear, actionable business strategies.
+My technical expertise includes data visualization and analysis, enabling me to optimize business performance and drive profitability.
 My foundation is built on a blend of Data Science, Business acumen, and Customer Support & Success, ensuring technical solutions are always aligned with direct business impact.

 ---